Shlomi-Lantser/Financial-Algorithms/Ex3/README.md

 # Weighted Competitive Equilibrium (Fisher Market)

-A Python implementation of the **Budget-Weighted Competitive Equilibrium** algorithm (Fisher market) using [CVXPY](https://www.cvxpy.org/) and NumPy.
+A Python implementation of the **Budget-Weighted Competitive** algorithm using [CVXPY](https://www.cvxpy.org/) and NumPy.
 It computes equilibrium allocations and prices for divisible goods given agents' valuations and budgets by maximizing the weighted Nash welfare objective.

 ---